sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 </tbody>
 </table>

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get and Replace.

 <a href="" id="properties-sessiontimeout"></a>**Properties/SessionTimeout**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies the number of minutes until the session times out.

-The following table shows the permitted values.
+<p style="margin-left: 20px">The following table shows the permitted values.

 <table>
 <thead>